Z-knotted triangulations of surfaces: Introduction

 A {\it Gauss code} is a word, where each symbol occurs precisely twice \cite[Section 17.4]{GR-book}.
 There is a problem related to realizing Gauss codes as closed curves with simple self-intersections in closed $2$-dimensional surfaces.
-It is not difficult to see that an embedded graph is $z$-knotted if and only if there is a zigzag passing trough each edge twice.
-In other words, an embedded graph is $z$-knotted if and only if its medial graph (the graph whose vertex set is formed by all edges, and two edges are adjacent if they have a common vertex and belong to the same face, see the bold graph on Fig.3) is a realization of a certain Gauss code.
-See \cite[Section 17.7]{GR-book} for the case of planar graphs, and \cite{CrRos, Lins2} for graphs embedded in arbitrary closed $2$-dimensional surfaces.
+It is not difficult to see that a map is $z$-knotted if and only if there is a zigzag passing trough each edge twice.
+The latter is equivalent to the fact that the corresponding medial graph (the graph whose vertex set is formed by all edges of the map, and two edges are adjacent if they have a common vertex and belong to the same face, see the bold graph on Fig.3) is a realization of a certain Gauss code.
+We refer \cite[Section 17.7]{GR-book} for the case of plane graphs and \cite{CrRos, Lins2} for the general case.

 The concept of $z$-knottedness can be described in terms of ${\mathbb Z}_{2}$-homologies.
-First of all, we observe that every zigzag of an embedded graph is a zigzag in the dual graph and conversely.
-If our graph is not $z$-knotted, then it contains a zigzag passing through some edges ones.
-These edges form a bicycle, i.e. a cycle which is also a cycle in the dual graph.
-By \cite[Theorem 17.3.5]{GR-book}, a planar graph is $z$-knotted if and only if it does not contain non-trivial bicycles.
-This is equivalent to the fact that the corank of the Laplacian over ${\mathbb Z}_{2}$ is equal to $1$ and well-known Kirchhoff's theorem implies that a planar graph is $z$-knotted if and only if the number of spanning trees in this graph is odd \cite[Sections 14.15 and 17.8]{GR-book}.
+First of all, we observe that every zigzag is also a zigzag in the dual map and conversely.
+If our map is not $z$-knotted, then there is a zigzag passing through some edges once.
+These edges form a bicycle, i.e. a cycle which is also a cycle in the dual map.
+By \cite[Theorem 17.3.5]{GR-book}, a plane graph is $z$-knotted if and only if it does not contain non-trivial bicycles.
+This is equivalent to the fact that the corank of the Laplacian over ${\mathbb Z}_{2}$ is equal to $1$ and well-known Kirchhoff's theorem implies that a plane graph is $z$-knotted if and only if the number of spanning trees in this graph is odd \cite[Sections 14.15 and 17.8]{GR-book}.
 In the general case, we consider the vector space over ${\mathbb Z}_{2}$ formed by all bicycles with the symmetric difference as an additive operation.
-If an embedded graph is $z$-knotted, then this vector space does not contain boundaries and coboundaries and its dimension is equal to the corresponding Betti number, i.e. there is a natural one-to-one correspondence between bicycles and $1$-dimensional ${\mathbb Z}_{2}$-homologies \cite[Section 4]{CrRos}.
+For a $z$-knotted map this vector space does not contain boundaries and coboundaries and its dimension is equal to the corresponding Betti number, i.e. there is a natural one-to-one correspondence between bicycles and $1$-dimensional ${\mathbb Z}_{2}$-homologies \cite[Section 4]{CrRos}.